-3. ADOPTION OF NEW OR AMENDED HKFRSs
+3. ADOPTION OF NEW AND AMENDED HKFRSs

-In current year, the Group has applied for the first time, the following amendments and interpretations to HKFRSs issued by the HKICPA, which are relevant to and effective for the Group's consolidated financial statements for the accounting period beginning on 1 January 2022.
+In current year, the Group has applied for the first time, the following new and amendments to HKFRSs issued by the HKICPA, which are relevant to and effective for the Group's consolidated financial statements for the accounting period beginning on 1 January 2023.